List of national flowers: Peru

+The national flower of Peru is Cantua buxifolia (cantuta, also spelled kantuta or qantuta, from Quechua qantu).

 Suriname

 Called faya lobi ("fiery love") in Sranantongo, the jungle geranium (Ixora coccinea) is commonly considered a symbol of Suriname.

 Uruguay

 The national flower of Uruguay is the flower of the ceibo tree (Erythrina crista-galli).

 Venezuela

 The national flower of Venezuela is the Flor de Mayo (Cattleya mossiae), an orchid.